minprog/prog-project/info/10 Syllabus.md

 4. Very good: minor room for improvement
 5. Excellent: essentially no room for improvement

-Do note that failing to meet expectations, as stated in an earlier section, will generally result in a failing grade.
+Failing to meet expectations as stated earlier will generally result in a failing grade for the course.

 ## Deadlines

 Extensions on projects, documentation and set-up are not granted, except in cases of emergency.
 Technical difficulties do not constitute emergencies.
 If you ask for an exception *after* the deadline we require that you see a student advisor.

 Projects submitted *n* hours late may be penalized by 10% for *n* in (0, 24], by 25% for *n* in (24, 48], by 50% for *n* in (48, 72], and by 100% for *n* greater than 72.
 Lateness will be determined by submissions' timestamps.

-## Attendance

-You are expected to attend every project day (20 days) between 10:00 and 17:00.
-You are allowed to miss 10% of this time during the course, but you must in any case attend:

-- the first Monday
-- every Friday presentation session

-In cases of emergency, please inform the instructors immediately to make arrangements on finishing the course.
-In many cases, this will entail finishing the course in the following semester.